department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/draft-content-published-to-va-gov.md

 ---

-## What were the exact changes that happened to the draft page that was incorrectly published?
+## What were the exact changes that happened to the draft page that were incorrectly published?
-{Changes that were in draft that shouldn't have been pub;ished}
+{Changes that were in draft that shouldn't have been published}

 ## Links
 - Drupal link:[Title of page inside Drupal](url)